There are many things to know and ready yourself for.

 - It is not permitted to bring batteries and powerbanks offshore.

 It is forbidden to bring alcohol, weapons and other objects, such as a knife, pepper spray or similar, which may pose a danger to personnel and equipment.

-Before traveling offshore, you should familiarize yourself with the fields and installations.
+Before traveling offshore, you should familiarize yourself with our fields.

 Make sure to watch the safety video for the field you are going to.